 Empathetic leadership means having the ability to understand the needs of others, and being aware of their feelings and thoughts.
 Unfortunately, it has long been a soft skill that’s overlooked as a performance indicator.
-Research from CCL, however, has shown that today’s successful leaders must be more “person-focused” and able to work well with people from varying teams, departments, countries, cultures, and backgrounds.
+Our research, however, has shown that today’s successful leaders must be more “person-focused” and able to work well with people from varying teams, departments, countries, cultures, and backgrounds.

 Defining Empathy in the Workplace

-4 Ways Leaders Can Show Empathy in the Workplace
+4 Ways to Increase Your Empathy in the Workplace

-1. Watch for signs of overwork in others.
+1. Watch for signs of burnout in others.

-Work burnout is a real problem today, and comes at a greater risk during times of intense stress and pressure, such as the current COVID-19 crisis we’re dealing with on a global scale.
-Many people are stressed, putting in more hours than ever before, and finding it difficult to separate work and home life.
+Work burnout is a real problem today, and it comes at greater risk during times of intense stress and pressure.
+Many people are stressed, putting in more work hours than ever before and finding it difficult to separate work and home life.

 2. Show sincere interest in the needs, hopes, and dreams of other people.

-3. Demonstrate willingness to help an employee with personal problems.
+3. Demonstrate a willingness to help an employee with personal problems.

-Lines between work and personal life are becoming increasingly blurred, especially during the current crisis situation.
-Empathetic managers understand that their team members are dynamic individuals who are shouldering personal problems while having to maintain their professional responsibilities.
+Lines between work and personal life are becoming increasingly blurred.
+Empathetic leaders understand that their team members are dynamic individuals who are shouldering personal problems while having to maintain their professional responsibilities.
 They recognize that it’s part of their role to lead and support those team members when they need it most.

-Keeping open lines of communication and encouraging transparency is a good way to foster psychological safety and help team members feel comfortable sharing when it’s necessary.
+Keeping open lines of communication and encouraging transparency is a good way to foster psychological safety among the group and help team members feel comfortable sharing when it’s necessary.